501 East Price Street, P.O. Box 186, Savannah, Missouri 64485, United States

 What We Do

 We are Service Officers with Post 287.
-We are volunteers and cannot file for you.
+We are volunteers who believe veterans should get the benefits they have earned.
 We talk to you about benefits available, help you get your claim ready, then connect you to a VSO to file your claim.
 You do not have to be a member of Post 287.
 We will help any veteran.

 Who We Are